Appendix: Health and Safety (Enforcing Authority) Regulations 1998: A-Z guide to allocation

 Laser shows LA

-Laundries and dry cleaning HSE A dry-cleaning business within a supermarket operated by supermarket staff would fall to the LA on the main activity of that supermarket.
-HSE would be the enforcing authority for the dry- cleaning activity (except coin operated) if those staff were employed by an independent company.
+Laundries and dry cleaning HSE A dry-cleaning business within a supermarket is likely to be a concessions.
+HSE would be the enforcing authority for this dry- cleaning activity (except coin operated) as those staff would be employed by an independent company

 LA Including coin-operated dry cleaning.